[Updated November 26, 2021]

 You’ll get a great view of a nice little waterfall cascading down some cool rocks right at the beginning, where a wooden bridge crosses Joe Creek before following it upstream.

-Soon you’ll see a set of stone stairs starting the climb in elevation, as you move deeper into the Chattahoochee National Forest.
+Soon you’ll see a set of stone stairs starting the climb in elevation, as you move deeper into the national forest.

 As you ascend into the verdant wilderness of mountain laurel and rhododendron, you’ll see Joe Creek on your right.